TomBruns/PayAwayReadMe/README.md

 * This app uses an embedded `SQLite` database for local storage in the service.

+> @icon-info-circle  No PAN or PCI is stored in th SQLite DB.

 + The following third-party libraries from nuget were used:
     + EntityFramework Core
     + Swashbuckle
     + Twilio
     + RestSharp
     + SQLite

-> @icon-info-circle  No PAN or PCI is stored in this DB.

 ![Four Bubble Placeholder](Images/four_bubble.jpg?raw=true) &nbsp; **RAFT API Gateway (RGW)**
 * Our solution modified the RGW to receive an event from RAFT (over a socket) and make an outbound WebAPI call (thru DataPower) to the PayAway Business Services hosted in Azure.